 Captain Slog

 This is a simple workspace which logs times into a text file on the Desktop called “SHOW LOGGER”.
-You can copy and paste the example cues into your own workspaces.
+You can copy and paste the example cues into your own show workspaces.

 How it works